You know you made a solid shot, but you can't find a drop of blood. Now what?

 If you lose the track or can't find it, start walking in a 40-yard circle from the last place you remember seeing it.
 Look for white sticking out, or brown if it's snowing.
-Move slowly and keep your eyes open for the deer, tracks or blood.
+Move slowly and keep your eyes open for the deer, tracks, or any possible blood.

 3. Head to known bedding areas.

 While some deer will head to water, that is not always the case.
-Deer will head to where they feel safe, which is most likely where they bedded down the night before.
+A deer hit with a bullet or broadhead will usually head to where they feel safe, which is most likely where they bedded down the night before.
 If you have a sanctuary area on your property, check this area as well.

 4. Call the dogs and friends.